Elfsborgsmarschen's gold medal

 Silver: For your 5th to 9th time.

 This is not a finisher’s medal that everyone gets just for crossing the finish line.
-It is proof that you completed 20, 40, or 80 kilometers over two days.
+It is proof that you completed 20, 40, or 80 kilometres over two days.
 That you kept going when it was tough.
 That you came back year after year and did it again.

 Bronze is the beginning.
 Silver is the return.
 Gold is the tradition.
 Each medal marks what you have achieved, not what you have attempted.